WHAT YOU DO

 WHO YOU’LL WORK WITH

 Roughly from the time it’s taken you to read up to this portion of the page, a motor vehicle accident has happened somewhere in the world.
-Working as an Automotive Collision Repair Technician (designated as a Motor Vehicle Repairer under the Interprovincial Red Seal program) you will need to know what needs to be fixed and how to do it.
+Working as an Auto Body and Collision Technician, you will need to know what needs to be fixed and how to do it.
 You’ll be paired with an experienced Technician who knows how to repair, replace, and adjust sheet metal as well as also being on top of current automotive trends given that new models and alloys are constantly being introduced.Find an Employer Sponsor